Positive Behavior Instruction and Support

 3 Levels of PBIS Instruction

-1) Universal/Tier 1 - The universal level of PBIS is the foundational system for teaching and responding to behavior.
+The universal level of PBIS is the foundational system for teaching and responding to behavior.
 100% of students receive supports at this level, and 80-85% of students will solely need this level of support to meet behavior expectations.
 Schoolwide systems of behavior for key locations (hallways, cafeteria, busses, playground) are made clear, and systems of recognition are created to build and foster a schoolwide culture of positivity that permeates our entire school.
 The universal level of PBIS includes our behavior matrix and instruction, homeroom daily meetings, grade level weekly meetings, and monthly school-wide assemblies.
 Counselor and the Student Support Specialist will also provide and support monthly themes around social emotional skills.
 These skills will be referred to and reinforced throughout each month.
 The Second Step program will be our main support for thematic lessons that are delivered in each classroom up to 2 times per week.

 Behavior Matrix/Eagle Expectations: Respectful, Responsible, and Safe Citizen.
 We teach these expectations throughout the year and make them visible to students throughout the building.